Contacts and Referrals

 - Referrer's relationship and knowledge of child and parents;

 - Known involvement of other agencies / practitioners (e.g. GP);

 - Information regarding parental knowledge of, and agreement to, the referral;

 - The child's views and wishes, if known.

 Other information may be relevant and some information may not be available at the time of making the referral.
 However, there should not be a delay in order to collect information if the delay may place the child at risk of significant harm.

-The parents' permission should be sought before discussing a referral about them with other agencies, unless permission-seeking may itself place a child at risk of significant harm.
-Where a professional decides not to seek parental permission before making a referral to the Children’s Services Trust, the decision must be recorded in the child's file with reasons, dated and signed and confirmed in the referral.All telephone referrals from professionals should be confirmed in writing, by the referrer, within 48 hours.
-If the referrer has not received an acknowledgement within 3 working days, they should contact the Children’s Services Trust again.
+Where a practitioner makes a referral without informing the parents / carers this must be recorded in the child's file with reasons and confirmed in the referral.All telephone referrals from practitioners should be confirmed in writing, by the referrer, within 48 hours.
+If the referrer has not received an acknowledgement within 3 working days, they should contact the Children's Services Trust again.

 4. Receiving a Referral

 The social worker will discuss the concerns with the referrer and considered any previous records in relation to the child and family in their agency.
 The social worker will establish: